14 Places to Play with Babies, Toddlers and Preschoolers in Champaign-Urbana

 Some general ideas

 All of our local libraries are great spaces for toddlers.
-The Champaign Public Library and Urbana Free Library have the largest play areas around our community and even if these are not your usual library, we know they would welcome you to visit to play with your toddlers any time.
+The Champaign Public Library, Urbana Free Library and Mahomet Public Library have the largest play areas around our community and even if these are not your usual library, we know they would welcome you to visit to play with your toddlers any time.

 The posts we link below have some great ideas, too.
 Indoor play areas are often constructed with young children, such as toddlers and preschoolers, in mind.
 Peruse the list below to see what you’re looking for, depending on the time of year and stage your child is currently.